Give2Peer/g2p-client-android/README.md

 TESTS AND SPECS
 ===============

-We are big believers in behavior-driven development.
-Yet this app has no test-suite whatsoever, right now.
+We are big believers in behavior-driven development, yet this app has no test-suite whatsoever, right now.

 Android's documentation uses [Espresso](http://developer.android.com/training/testing/ui-testing/espresso-testing.html).

 [JBehave](http://jbehave.org/) and Robotium stand out.
-([Truth](http://google.github.io/truth/) looks fine, too) Calabash introduces Ruby code and I don't understand how it works.
+([Truth](http://google.github.io/truth/) looks fine, too) Calabash introduces Ruby code, and I don't understand how it works.

 Any PR setting up a skeleton feature suite (in Gherkin) is welcome.

 LIBS